merciful-islam-01/merciful-islam-01/README.md

 ## A bit about me
 Past
 - I moved to Riyad, Saudi Arabia, when I was a kid, I studied there till class 1.
-- Afterwards I came back to my home country Bangladesh, grew up in an Army academic Background and stuied there till my college level.
+- Afterwards I came back to my home country Bangladesh, grew up in an Army academic background and stuied there till my college level.
 - Grew up in an Army academic background made me a quite displine guy and helped me to be adaptive to the real world quite fast.

 Present